ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 following a leg bone to the heel, where
 they both turned upward to the eitreroi-

 sr out of the lattefs lei&#x27;.isal to surrender I ties of lb# toes of the skeleton.
-One of
+One o
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/iahi_dragonite_ver01%2Fdata%2Fsn84031042%2F00279529303%2F1860122201%2F0487.jp2/pct:45.413568,64.453472,27.270678,6.381448/!600,600/0/default.jpg"/>
 </td>